Monday, November 30, 2009

 3. I have lived without running water and electricity for four or five years during my childhood in Alaska (very rainy climate), and without running water for five years during my teen years in Eastern Washington (very dry climate!).

-4. I have also lived without television for years: first, because of living without either electricity or television service in Alaska; and secondly, my husband and I chose to live without a television for the first couple years of our marriage.
+4. I have also lived without television for years: first, because of living without either electricity or television service in Alaska; and secondly, when I was first married, we chose to live without a television for the first couple years of our marriage.

 5. Unlike most women, I dislike shopping.
-When we first looked at this house my husband and I bought, our real estate agent tried to sell us on all its good points including, "It's close to the mall."
+When we first looked at this house we bought, our real estate agent tried to sell us on all its good points including, "It's close to the mall."
 Umm...yeah.
 This time of year makes me cringe, and I am appalled at the concept of Black Friday.

 6. I homeschooled my children for three years.
 I enjoyed it immensely and when it was no longer fun for any of us, they ended up at public school.
 So did I...first as a volunteer, then eventually as a special education instructional assistant, because I had a background of working with the disabled.